Results from the Annual National Youth Tobacco Survey

 2021 Findings on Youth E-Cigarette Use

-Nonetheless, youth e-cigarette use remains an ongoing concern as the survey found that more than 2 million U.S. middle school and high school e-cigarette users used e-cigarettes in 2021, and almost 85 percent of youths using e-cigarettes used flavored products.
+Youth e-cigarette use remains an ongoing concern as the survey found that more than 2 million U.S. middle school and high school students reporting current (past 30-day) use of e-cigarettes in 2021, and e-cigarettes were the most commonly used tobacco product among students.

 Goals of NYTS

 FDA is committed to a science-based approach that addresses public health issues associated with tobacco use.
-We collaborate with CDC on this nationally representative survey of middle and high school students that focuses exclusively on tobacco use.
+We collaborate with CDC on this nationally representative survey of middle and high school students that focuses exclusively on tobacco use behaviors and associated factors.